rpeck/medium/rest-api/README.md

 * `get_tag_docs("Users")`
 * `get_endpoint_docs("GET /v1/users/{id}")`

-The first and second of these return values that we'll use in the `FastAPI()` constructor call:
+We'll use the first and second of these in the FastAPI() constructor call:

 ```python
 rest: FastAPI = FastAPI(